 The last two days, we spent chilling at the beautiful cliff resort of La Joya Biu Biu.
 It is a simple resort, but it has one of the most amazing views of Bali.
 It even has its own private beach that’s tucked away under the cliff.
 We had a great time and it was amazing to meet up with my Balinese friend Boby as well.
 He brought us to the most amazing food places that suits the local palettes.
 Spicy enough and zero western influenced Balinese food.

 At work, it has been ups and downs.
 Love Week happens during February and the company has an activity where everyone is assigned an angel.
 This angel will pamper you with gifts or acts of love throughout the entire week while staying anonymous.
 My Angel in particular knows me really well.
 She (Yes, I later found out) gave me French pastries, printed my photo journeys with Fann and decorated my workspace with so much love.
 I absolutely enjoyed it.
-She even made rose out of Coke cans, which if you didn’t know that I collect.
-It was the best Love Week I’ve experienced.
+She gave me Funny Toilet Paper and even made rose out of Coke cans, which if you didn’t know that I collect.
+It was the best L

 The employees from the Chinese ethnicity also helped to pull of one of the most amazing culture days during Chinese New Year.
 We had lots of activities such as Lou Sang, fortune telling, getting blessed by the Goddess of Mercy, A gambling den, and best of all, we even managed to hire a Lion Dance troupe that went around the office to bless every single workspace in the office.

 The company is growing rapidly and we are trying our best to accommodate it.
 We did 1 mini hackathon and 2 big hackathons with the Tech team in a year.
 It was tiring, but the outcome was fantastic.
 One of the highlights of the year was that we have built a nice relationship with the tech team and marketing team.
+We have also started to outsource HR for small business to further improve employee relations.
 This not only allows us to communicate easily but are able to produce the best things from a web and tech point of view.
 The collaboration between teams is beautiful and so productive.
 There are still lots of things to learn, but we know that we are going to get there.

 We also did our first Pot Stickers Christmas party, or so our friends call it “Gyoza Xmas Party”.
 We made pot stickers and invited our closest friends over to spend Christmas.
 It was warm and I enjoyed it very much.